Slamet Rijadi: National revolution

 After the Japanese surrender, the Dutch attempted to re-occupy the newly declared Republic of Indonesia; unwilling to be colonised, the Indonesians fought back.
 Rijadi began a guerrilla campaign against Dutch posts and quickly rose through the ranks.
-He was in charge of the 26th Regiment in Surakarta.
+He was in charge of a Battalion of the 26th Regiment, 4th Division/Panembahan Senopati in Pacitan.
 During Operation Product, a general offensive by Dutch forces in mid-1947, Rijadi led Indonesian forces in several parts of Central Java, including Ambarawa and Semarang; he also led a cleansing force between mounts Merapi and Merbabu.

 In September 1948 Rijadi was promoted and given control of four battalions of soldiers and one of student soldiers.
 Two months later, the Dutch launched a second attack, this time on the nearby city of Yogyakarta (then serving as the nation's capital).
 Although Rijadi and his troops launched attacks on Dutch forces approaching Solo through Klaten, ultimately the Dutch soldiers entered the city.
 Applying a divide and conquer policy, Rijadi was able to drive the forces out in four days.

-During the remainder of the war, Rijadi was sent to West Java to fight against Raymond Westerling's Legion of Ratu Adil.
+During the remainder of the war, Rijadi was sent to West Java to fight against Raymond Westerling's Legion of the Just Ruler.

 Later life and death

 Not long after the end of the war, the Republic of South Maluku (RMS) declared its independence from the nascent Indonesia.
 Rijadi was sent to the frontline on 10 July 1950 as part of Operation Senopati.
 To retake the island of Ambon, Rijadi took half his forces and invaded the eastern shores, while the other half was tasked with invading from the northern coast.
 Although the second group experienced heavy resistance, Rijadi's group was able to take to the beach in native canoes unopposed; they later landed more infantry and armour.

 On 3 October, the troops, along with Colonel Alexander Evert Kawilarang, were tasked with capturing the rebel capital at New Victoria.
 Rijadi and Kawilarang led a three pronged assault, with forces approaching by land from the north and east, and naval forces pulling directly into Ambon harbour.
 Rijadi's forces approached the city through mangrove swamps, a journey which took a month.
-During the trip, RMS snipers armed with Jungle Carbines and Owen Guns shot constantly at the troops, often pinning them down.
+During the trip, RMS snipers armed with jungle carbines and Owen guns shot constantly at the troops, often pinning them down.

 Upon arriving in New Victoria, Rijadi's forces made short work of the RMS troops.
 However, he did not see the end of the battle.
 As Rijadi was riding atop a tank towards the final rebel stronghold on 4 November, a volley of machine gun fire erupted in his direction.
 A single bullet rebounded off the tank's armour and into Rijadi's abdomen.
 After being rushed to a hospital ship, Rijadi insisted on returning to the front; instead, the doctors gave him much morphine and attempted unsuccessfully to treat the wound.
 Rijadi died of wounds that night; the battle ended the same day.
 Rijadi was buried in Ambon.